 There are few things I enjoy more than a trawl through eBay.
-Trawl is the choice adjective here, because scroll feels too, well, blithe.
-In lockdown eBay overtook Instagram because yes, I need tat to supply days with anticipation (the delivery) and life with satisfaction (the ownership).
+Trawl is the choice adjective here, because scroll feels to blithe.
+In lockdown, eBay even overtook Instagram, because yes, I need tat to supply days with anticipation (the delivery) and life with satisfaction (the ownership).
 Plus, there's something explicitly exciting about a bidding war.
 Even one for a teapot with a starting price of £2.99 that is fought for in increments of 10 pence.

 Being good at eBay, I've always thought, is an underrated skill.
-Demonstrating patience, tenacity, judgement and financial responsibility, it’s the kind of attribute (I think we can call it that) that’d sit well on a dating profile.
-Plus, it saves you getting up at ungodly hours to queue outside stores selling hyped collaborations (if you are that way inclined).
-It saves you paying over the odds for pretty much anything, bar new model iPhones and aforementioned ‘drops’.
-And it saves you from going insane when a moth feasts on your favourite M&S, no-longer-sold cashmere jumper, because oh would you look at that, Jenny in Peterborough is selling a job lot, presumably her late grandmother’s, for less than a tenner.
+Demonstrating patience, tenacity, judgement and financial responsibility, it’s the kind of attribute (I think we can call it that), that’d sit well on a dating profile.
+It saves you getting up at ungodly hours to queue outside stores selling hyped collaborations (if you are that way inclined).
+It saves you paying over the odds for pretty much anything, and it saves you from going insane when a moth feasts on your favourite M&S cashmere jumper that's no longer sold, because oh would you look at that, Jenny in Peterborough is selling a job lot – presumably her late grandmother’s – for less than a tenner.

 I am committed to my eBay game.
 Friends, very good ones I might add, have been asked to bid on items I’m selling to feign competition.
 It backfires when they win, and I have to extricate them from the transaction, so as not to damage their user profile, but for the most part, it’s reliable, if only slightly fraudulent.
 I have halted tube journeys to come up to ground level to bid on something, even if it means I miss a doctors appointment that I waited six weeks to secure.
 But boy was the original Hockey exhibition poster that hangs in my hallway worth it.